sagemath/trac_to_gh/Issue 9414.md

 # Issue 9414: make the rational number field, consistent with other number fields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9414

 Original creator: rkirov